 Millions of pounds were raised to support the cause since last year.
 Last week Prince William visited the Data Observatory at Imperial College London, to observe the research project that measures the success of the royal trio’s Heads Together campaign after 14,000 people were studied by YouGov.

 We learned that better tools are needed to help people have a conversation about mental health whether in times of calm or times of crisis. pic.twitter.com/agQ7iF8HfK

 — Kensington Palace (@KensingtonRoyal) October 8, 2017

-Duke, who is having busy schedule since turning full-time royal, declared the results fantastic and remarked “I feel like its exam results day”.
+Duke, who is having a busy schedule since turning full-time royal, declared the results fantastic and remarked: “I feel like its exam results day”.
 The study revealed an increased awareness of mental health between February and May this year following the royals’ campaign, with a total of 1.5 million more people talking about the subject.
 It also noticed an increase of 12% of people talking about their own mental health.

 — Kensington Palace (@KensingtonRoyal) October 8, 2017

 After the great success of phase 1 of Mental Health campaign, it was announced by Kensington Palace that the Royal Foundation of the Duke and Duchess of Cambridge and Prince Harry is investing £2 million to establish a new start-up for digital mental health innovation, which will develop new digital tools to help people have conversations about mental health.
 It is the largest single grant from the Foundation since it began in 2011.
 Working with Heads together partners, The Foundation will also invest in programmes in schools, workplaces, and the defence community.

 Phase 2 of this campaign will be led by CEO Victoria Hornby and a board made up of leading technology experts.
 The start-up will prioritise tools that could be beneficial to young people, particularly who are more likely to seek advice and help online and on their phones.